-While a staycation can be a cheaper option, splashing out on luxury hotels could make it pricier than a week in the Caribbean.
+If you’re taking a staycation to save your pennies then avoid splashing out on luxury hotels that could make your holiday pricier than a week in the Caribbean.

+Instead, use comparison sites to help you find the best deals on hotels or try Airbnb for a cheaper and strictly local experience.
 Feeling spontaneous?
 Some sites sell "secret hotel" rooms at bargain rates.
-You're only told the star-rating and rough location before you pay, which means guaranteed adventure and low-as-you-can-go prices.
+You're only told the star-rating and rough location before you book, which means guaranteed adventure and low-as-you-can-go prices.

-Or how about taking a tent for a fun outdoor adventure?
-Just remember raincoats, just in case...
+Or you could always pitch a tent for a fun outdoor adventure.
+But remember to pack your raincoats, just in case...

-Think you don't need travel insurance if you're staying on British soil?
+Think you don't need travel insurance because you're staying on British soil?

 Snacks and soundtracks